 While each body bequeathed to the Department will normally be accepted, the Department of Anatomy and Cell Biology reserves the right not to accept a body.
 To avoid problems in embalming, it is necessary that we receive the remains within 48 hours of the time of death.
 There will be times when the requirements of Western and other universities have been met, and it is not possible to accept a body.

-For these reasons we always encourage a potential donor to make arrangements with a funeral home or transfer service in case the body is not accepted.
+For these reasons we always encourage a potential donor to make arrangements with a funeral home or transfer service in

 At the time of death, your next of kin or executor should seek your doctor’s assistance in contacting your local coroner who will know the procedure to be followed.
 If the coroner is not immediately available, telephone the Department of Anatomy & Cell Biology during business hours (519.661.3014) or after hours call the University Police (519.661.3300).